xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-COPY   Copies and pastes data or objects
+COPY&nbsp;&nbsp;&nbsp;Copies and pastes data or objects

-PASTE   Pastes cut or copied data
+PASTE&nbsp;&nbsp;&nbsp;Pastes cut or copied data

 Return to [top](#A)